ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * The built-in preprocessing tools _can_ be overridden with non-GCC equivalents.
-However, this is highly impractical to do as preprocessing features are highly dependent on the idiosyncrasies and features of the GCC toolchain.
+However, this is highly impractical to do as preprocessing features are quite dependent on the idiosyncrasies and features of the GCC toolchain.

 #### Example Test Compiler Tooling